The Perfect 3 Days in Vienna Itinerary

 Vienna is the capital of Austria, the birthplace of classical music, and home to the Habsburg dynasty and its rich heritage.
 The city center is pedestrian-friendly, sprinkled with green parks, and crammed with quaint coffee shops.

 And Vienna doesn't just bask, unblinkingly, in its quaint fin-de-siècle glory.
-It's become more hip since the last time I visited, with new and renovated museums, trendy boutique hotels and restaurants, and edgy neighborhoods.
+It's not a time capsule.
+Vienna is much more hip since the last time I visited, with new and renovated museums, trendy boutique hotels and restaurants, and edgy neighborhoods.
 It's cooler than you'd guess.

 You could easily spend a month in Vienna, lost in its coffee culture and addicted to Wiener Melange and Sacher Tortes.
 But since most of us don't have unlimited time, I've written up my ideal 3 day itinerary for Vienna.
 As with Paris, it's best to have a plan of attack for this popular city in Europe.

-There's a lot of ground to cover and, with only 3 days, you need to be efficient to visit all of Vienna's best sites.
+There's a lot of ground to cover and, with only three days, you need to be efficient to visit all of Vienna's best must see sites and destinations.

 How To Spend 3 Days in Vienna Austria

 To kick off touring the City of Music, start with the Mozart House, on Domgasse Street.
 Vienna is obsessed with Mozart, its adopted son and a prolific composer.

 Mozarthaus is the only Mozart apartment in Vienna that survives today.
 He lived there for 3 years.
 You'll learn about 18th century Vienna and Mozart's life and work.

 Just a short walk from the Mozart House and you're at the towering St. Stephen's Cathedral, Vienna's defining landmark.
 You can't miss it.
 Its most distinctive feature is its multicolor tiled roof, which looks glorious in the sunshine.